 When the end user tries to access a web screen that requires authentication, the application server returns an HTTP 401 status, signaling that the end user is trying to access a resource that requires authentication.
 The browser then sends the credentials the end user used to authenticate in the Windows operating system, or if unable to do so, prompts the end user to provide the credentials.
 From then on, the browser automatically sends the credentials when required, without the end user having to insert the domain credentials again.

 You can enable integrated authentication for all applications or for specific elements inside an application.
 Enable Integrated Authentication for specific elements by setting their

 The elements that support Integrated Authentication are the following:

 - Web Screens

-- The end users accessing it will have to be authenticated by Integrated Authentication.
+- The end users accessing them must be authenticated using Integrated Authentication.

 - Web Flows

 - All screens that don't have set the